“Sure, I know the author of that book. We’re in a group together on Facebook.”

 Suggestions for the title and subtitle can be voted on.
 And cover art input can be gleaned.

 Once the book is released, special deals can be offered for group members (submit a copy of your receipt to receive a family tree poster of the main characters, for example).

 Posts made to your business page can be shared in groups as well.
 In fact, creating the post on your business page and then sharing it and asking for interaction goes a long way toward Facebook algorithms.

 More people will see your Page posts if they are shared in a group.

 Okay, I’m convinced.

-But, how do you create a Facebook group?
+How do you create a Facebook group?

 I’m so glad you asked!

 Finding the button to create a group is not very hard.
 At the left (on a computer) you can click on Groups located in the Explore list, and then choose the green Create Group button at the top of the screen.